 A few weeks before the wedding, send each of your guests a teaser via snail mail to get them excited for the upcoming trip.
-Some ideas: a guidebook with the location of your wedding bookmarked, or a gift that's super specific to your destination -- a fresh lei, a beautiful shell, a bag of gourmet coffee beans, or a bottle of local vino.
+Some ideas: a guidebook with the location of your wedding bookmarked, or a gift that's super-specific to your destination—a fresh lei, a beautiful shell, a bag of gourmet coffee beans, or a bottle of local wine.

-Arrange for a van to pick your guests up from the airport and shuttle them to the resort.
+Arrange for a van or limo to pick your guests up from the airport and shuttle them to the resort.
 If possible, hire a guide who knows a lot about the area for a special touch.
 Guests will be able to ask questions, get a free history lesson, and sightsee as they make their way to the hotel.
-For extra credit, hang a welcome sign in the van's window -- it's sure to elicit smiles from plane-weary travelers.
+For extra credit, hang a welcome sign in the van's window—it's sure to elicit smiles from plane-weary travelers.

-It's all about the details: Place a pretty framed poster at the reception desk to greet guests as they check in, and appoint a "Wedding Concierge" (it can even be your planner) to answer any questions your guests might have.
+It's all about the details: Place a pretty poster at the reception desk to greet guests as they check in, and appoint a "Wedding Concierge" (it can even be your planner) to answer any questions your guests might have.
 Just be sure to give him or her a title-bearing button so guests know who to look for.
-Get a full page of our city, country, and sea motif patterns for wrapping favors, lining envelopes, etc.

 Here in the States, there's a pharmacy on virtually every street corner.
 But in, say, Costa Rica, it's not going to be that easy to find a box of bandages or a bottle of aloe.
 Enter your portable apothecary, which you'll ask the front desk to stash for you upon arrival.
 Fill it with everything you can think of, from aspirin to bug spray to over-the-counter medicines.

+Upon arrival, give your guests a warm bienvenue with a gift to prep them for the weekend.
 You don't have to go overboard, but a few bottles of water and a handful of snacks that satisfy guests' sweet and salty cravings is a thoughtful touch.
-And don't forget the little ones -- if you know there will be kids in the room, milk and chocolate-chip cookies will certainly be well-received.
+And don't forget the little ones—if you know there will be kids in the room, milk and chocolate-chip cookies will certainly be well-received.
 If you're staying in a major city, leave a city-themed magazine (Time Out is a great one) in each room, too.
 It triples as a perfect beach read, a quickie guidebook, and a great memento of the trip.
 Can't find a magazine for your city?
 A map, notebook and pen, or a disposable camera are equally appropriate.

-Play social director by getting everyone together daily for cocktails and mingling -- it's an ideal way for friends and family from different parts of your life to get to know one another.
-The time of the soiree should remain the same every day, but switch things up by changing the location.
+Get everyone together daily for cocktails and mingling—it's an ideal way for friends and family from different parts of your life to get to know one another.
+The time of the soirée should remain the same every day, but switch things up by changing the location.
 Meet at the pool one day, the beach the next, the library, and so on.